-As a litigation-focused business lawyer, Taylor understands the issues and challenges faced by the companies and professionals she represents.
-She is a trusted advisor, dedicated to achieving results that advance her clients’ goals, and she works vigorously to find creative and comprehensive solutions to their problems.
-While she stands ready to litigate if necessary, Taylor also strategically resolves disputes early, before litigation erupts, to serve her clients’ best interests.
+Taylor co-chairs Moss & Barnett's Professional Liability team where she focuses on litigation, loss prevention, risk management, and serves as outside general counsel for her clients.
+As a business litigator, Taylor’s approach is aggressive, but disciplined.
+She is a trusted advisor to her clients and is dedicated to achieving results that advance her clients’ goals.
+Taylor works vigorously to find creative and comprehensive solutions to her clients’ problems.
+While she stands ready to litigate, Taylor also strategically resolves disputes early, before litigation erupts, to serve her clients’ best interests.

 Taylor works closely with her clients to ensure they receive reasoned, practical, and exceptional legal representation.
-Her areas of emphasis include:
+She has litigated cases in federal and state courts throughout Minnesota and the United States focusing on:

 - Business and personal torts

-Prior to practicing law, Taylor was a law clerk for the Honorable Elizabeth H. Martin in Minnesota District Court’s Tenth Judicial District.
+Prior to practicing law, Taylor served as a law clerk for the Honorable Elizabeth H. Martin in Minnesota District Court’s Tenth Judicial District.

 - Successfully defended against a city’s attempt to use an emergency injunction to accomplish an unlawful taking.
 A Minnesota city attempted to secure an easement by temporary injunction over a stormwater retention basin, buffer areas, and other infrastructure on our client’s land, which were the remnants of an abandoned development project.
 Our team convinced the court to deny the city’s motion for a temporary injunction and secured dismissal of the city’s action, in which it was seeking a permanent easement over our client’s land.